-To achieve the grain you want, you can reapply the Wood’N Stain & use the graining tool again.
+To achieve the grain you want, you can reapply the Wood’N Stain and use the graining tool again.

-For the edges of the countertop I used the smaller graining tool & it worked perfectly!
+For the edges of the countertop I used the smaller graining tool and it worked perfectly!

 I cannot believe how amazing it looks so far!

-The graining tools were so easy to use & created a super realistic wood grain look.
+The graining tools were so easy to use and created a super realistic wood grain look.

 Wait for this coat to dry for 2 hours before moving on.